Survivor Series (2021): SmackDown

 On the following episode of SmackDown, a Black Friday Invitational Battle Royal took place, where the winner would face Roman Reigns for the Universal Championship at a future date.
 In the end, Jeff Hardy thought he won by last eliminating Happy Corbin, but Sami Zayn, who wasn't officially eliminated, eliminated Hardy to win the match.
 Immediately afterwards, it was announced that Brock Lesnar's suspension was lifted and he would return the following week.
 There, he convinced Zayn into cashing in his title shot that night.
 It was then announced that the winner would defend the title against Lesnar at Day 1.
 Just before the match, Lesnar attacked Zayn, allowing Reigns to quickly defeat Zayn and retain the title, officially scheduling Reigns to defend the championship against Lesnar at Day 1.

 After Shayna Baszler, Shotzi, and Natalya caused Sasha Banks to be eliminated by countout during the women's Survivor Series match, Banks teamed with Naomi, who would continue her feud with Sonya Deville over the next few weeks, to defeat Natalya and Baszler on the following episode of SmackDown.

 Future

 The 2021 Survivor Series would be the final Survivor Series to carry the brand supremacy theme, as on September 19, 2022, WWE executive Triple H announced that the 2022 event would not be based on this concept.
-He also announced that the 2022 event would feature two WarGames matches, one each for the men and women, marking the first time for a main roster WWE event to feature the match.
-The 2022 event was in turn renamed as Survivor Series WarGames.
+He also announced that the 2022 event would feature two WarGames matches, one each for the men and women, marking the first time for a main roster WWE event to feature the match; this in turn discontinued NXT's annual WarGames event, which was held from 2017 until 2021.
+The 2022 Survivor Series was subsequently rebranded as "Survivor Series: WarGames".
+That would be the theme for future Survivor Series events.